Orlando Arcia Player Props: Braves vs. Phillies

-The Atlanta Braves, including Orlando Arcia (.412 slugging percentage in past 10 games, including zero home run), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Truist Park, Saturday at 4:10 PM ET.
+The Atlanta Braves, including Orlando Arcia (.242 batting average in his past 10 games), battle starting pitcher Dylan Covey and the Philadelphia Phillies at Truist Park, Sunday at 7:10 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Phillies.
+He had a hitless showing in his most recent game (0-for-3) against the Phillies.

 Orlando Arcia Game Info & Props vs. the Phillies